jimmyberg/Complex/README.md

 Made by Jimmy van den Berg in The Netherlands
 1 October 2015

-c++ library for complex number calculations.
+C++ library for complex number calculations.

+This was a personal exersize, note that there is a standard library available.

 ## Example